How a Disability Attorney Can Help You Leave Work Protected

-Unfortunately, she was struck by a neurodegenerative condition called “Multiple System Atrophy” at the height of her career.
+Unfortunately, at the height of her career, she was struck by a neurodegenerative condition called “Multiple System Atrophy.”
 Devastated and terrified, she began to experience progressively worsening visual and cognitive problems.
 Patricia wasn’t sure what her future would hold, but she knew she wanted to keep working for as long as possible.

 The next few months weren’t easy.
 Patricia encountered more and more difficulty at work as her symptoms progressed.
 Tasks that were once easy became a struggle.
 By the end of the workday, she was completely drained of energy.
 She was constantly exhausted, frustrated, and irritable.
 She could feel her quality of life and work spiraling downward.